-Design retrospective - avoid misunderstandings in communication
+Design retrospectives - avoid misunderstandings in communication

 Correctly designing retrospectives is particularly important when working in a team, as they offer an optimal basis for exchange within the team, but at the same time are not a sure-fire success.
 Communication between the participants is a particularly important aspect.